samueltangz/hkcert-ctf-2020-challenges/rickroll/writeups/author/README.md

 ## Prologue

 Hint is useless if you are stuck in the middle.
-Pray for you if you pay for it with 10 score.
+I'm sorry that if you pay for it with 10 points.

 ## Walk-through